RothAndrew/istio-practice/README.md

 # istio-practice

-Repo to collect the things I do to practice with Istio
+Repo to collect the things I do to practice with Istio.

+This guide is written with the assumption that the reader already understands and uses Docker and Kubernetes.

 ## Prerequisites